 4.3.
 Tournament Error - Slow Play

 Penalty DefinitionWarning

-Players who take longer than is reasonably required to complete game actions are engaging in Slow Play.
+A player takes longer than is reasonably required to complete game actions.
 If a judge believes a player is intentionally playing slowly to take advantage of a time limit, the infraction is Cheating - Stalling.